meatnordrink/notebook/ads/ads.md

 * REST OF ASHLEYS REC'S: Carousel, regional (also, try to get Google to whitelist us for audiences.)

 * See if woman w phone in onboard end continues to heavily outperform other creative. if so....how to respond?
 Ask Ashley.
 (Should the algorithm just automatically adjust for that?
 If it isn't, does it mean it's already getting all the low-cost conversions it can with it?
 See Q above.)
-* If sign-up audience ultimately seems better than onboard-end, aim Instagram at that.
-(Consider keeping onboard-end, but with a lower bid cap.)

 * Next - try putting IG stories creative in FB feed ads;they had low costs there. (cross competition; same audience..?) (maybe just the images...?)
-* If costs remain high on two main campaigns, reduce target bids.

-* (Sept.
-10) Added "evidence-focus" ads to retargeting campaigns. **Check**
-    * Seem to be doing very well (Sept.
-19th) - try on other campaigns when results of new pics in.
-    --In progress
 * Test IG ads targeted solely at men (perhaps in a certain region, to go with regional campaign; and exclude from other campaigns.)

 * Look through; if ads consistently run badly on weekends, turn off then.